Credit Card Debt Management Plans

 Cons:

-• Still responsible for entire debt
+• Still responsible for the entire debt

-• Could show up on credit report
+• Could show up on your credit report

 • Credit accounts are inactivated